apsys-mx/apsys.frontend.base/readme.md

 export default applicationSlice.reducer
 ```

--   Modify the file `app.jsx` as show below in order to add the application slice in the store
+-   Modify the file `app.jsx` as show below in order to use the selector and actions defined

 ```jsx
 import React from 'react'